AK-Homberger/NMEA2000WifiGateway-with-ESP32/README.md

 For the ESP32 CAN bus, I used the "Waveshare SN65HVD230 Can Board" as transceiver.
 It works well with the ESP32.
 You have to define the correct GPIO ports in the header files for the NMEA2000 library (see documentation).
 For the AZDelivery ESP32 NODE MCU the pins are GPIO4 for CAN RX and GPIO2 for CAN TX.
 The ports may differ for other ESP32 derivates.

 The ADC of the ESP32 is a bit difficult to handle.
-You have to set the calibraion information in the code according to the real values of the resistors at the ADC input of the ESP 32 (e.g. 15 for 100K / 27K which gives a range from 0 to 15 Volt).
+You have to set the calibration information in the code according to the real values of the resistors at the ADC input of the ESP 32 (e.g. 15 for 100K / 27K which gives a range from 0 to 15 Volt).

 The multiplexing of AIS into the TCP streams is not final.
-Full AIS message forwarding has to be implemented yet.
+Ensured complete AIS message forwarding has to be implemented yet.
 But for OpenCPN it is possible to define a TCP connection (192.168.4.1:2222) and in addition UDP (192.168.4.255) to have forwarded NMEA0183 from NMEA2000 plus AIS NMEA0183 from AIS receiver.

 One additional hint: I replaced the 7805 voltage regulator with a step-down converter.
 This is reducing the power consumption.
-The 7805 would require addtional cooling due to > 1 Watt (ca. 150 mA * 9 Volt).
+The 7805 would require addtional cooling due to power > 1 Watt (ca. 150 mA * 9 Volt).

 Further updates will follow.